List of UK top-ten singles in 1963: Background

-In 1963, Gerry and the Pacemakers became the very first act to reach number-one in the UK Singles Chart with their first three singles: "How Do You Do It?", "I Like It" and their cover of "You'll Never Walk Alone" from the musical Carousel.
-Only two other acts have managed to repeat this feat; Frankie Goes to Hollywood and Jive Bunny and the Mastermixers.

 Multiple entries

-One-hundred and four singles charted in the top 10 in 1963, with ninety-four singles reaching their peak this year.
+One-hundred and three singles charted in the top 10 in 1963, with ninety-three singles reaching their peak this year.

-Twenty-nine artists scored multiple entries in the top 10 in 1963.
+Twenty-seven artists scored multiple entries in the top 10 in 1963.
 The Shadows secured the record for most top 10 hits in 1963 with nine hit singles, four of which were with Cliff Richard.

 The Searchers were one of a number of artists with two top-ten entries, including the number-one single "Sweets for My Sweet".
 Del Shannon, Joe Brown and the Bruvvers, Kenny Lynch and Tommy Roe were among the other artists who had multiple top 10 entries in 1963.

 Chart debuts

 Thirty-seven artists achieved their first top 10 single in 1963, either as a lead or featured artist.
 Of these, eight went on to record another hit single that year: Brian Poole, The Crystals, Gerry and the Pacemakers, Kenny Lynch, Paul & Paula, The Searchers, The Springfields and The Tremeloes.
 Billy J. Kramer & The Dakotas, Dusty Springfield, Freddie and the Dreamers all had two more top 10 singles in 1963.
 The Beatles had three other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.